I was really looking forward to spending one week in Slovenia.

 Slovenia is famous for its wine and has three distinct wine regions – Podravska, Posavska and Primorska.

-1 Week Slovenia Itinerary | Final Thoughts
+7 Day Slovenia Itinerary | Final Thoughts

-The majority of people who visit Slovenia tend to spend a couple of nights in Ljubljana, take the bus to Bled for the day and then leave, proclaming that ‘one day in Ljubljana is enough!’
+The majority of people who visit Slovenia tend to spend a couple of nights in Ljubljana, take the bus to Bled for the day and then leave, proclaiming that ‘one day in Ljubljana is enough!’
 (Helene’s major pet peeve!).

-I only spent one week in Slovenia and I feel as though spending just a little bit more time there greatly enhanced my experience.
+I spent one week in Slovenia and I feel as though spending just a little bit more time there greatly enhanced my experience.

-One thing that I learnt on my Slovenia trip was that you don’t need a jam-packed Slovenia itinerary to witness the beauty of the country.
+One thing that I learnt on my Slovenia trip was that you don’t need a jam-packed 7 day Slovenia itinerary to witness the beauty of the country.

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.